miniph/.github/profile/README.md

 ## Purpose
 The purpose of this is to honing, improving, and maintaining my coding skills using PHP.

-It's because I was feeling being a slow programmer because of AI.

 ## Progress

 - [ ] [miniph/console](https://github.com/miniph/console)